pearsonca/scala-commsim/index.md

 ##Addressing These Issues With Agents

+Mathematical equations are the traditional way to accomplish the necessary precision for scientific expression.
+Those relations always rely on assumptions, and the scientific utility of these ideas in turn rests on whether those assumptions are accurate enough.
+If the idea is sound, but the assumptions are not, relaxing those assumptions can lead to a more accurate expression, but often this results in reducing our ability to understand and work with that expression, which means that increased accuracy is not the same as increased utility.

+Hence, we arrive at the problem with using simple mathematic structures and the required strong assumptions, particularly homogeneity in kinds and strong observation, with a problem space like covert groups where those assumptions are not obviously applicable.

+If we instead embrace the higher level abstraction of mathematics that general purpose programming languages represent, by encoding a great deal of complexity into smaller forms, then we have some chance to formally model these groups in a way that is both precise and possible for scientist to grapple with.
+Note that while we are distinguishing here the notion of simply using computers to better solve equations, we do not suggest that such models would be equation free.

+Those familiar with
+numerical equation based models will recognize some of the features of effective
+expression: conventional and consistent notation to leverage the audiences' pre- existing knowledge, equation forms that relate parameters that have intuitive meanings in obvious ways, and finally variable name choices that connect the model to the phenomena.

 > observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did